satya-das/cib/README.md

 As mentioned earlier CIB uses namespace in plenty to isolate it's generated code from main code and also to avoid any possible name clashes.
 There are mainly 2 parts in this file.
 In the first part we see plain C-style static functions that are implemented by just delegating to C++ methods.
 For example function `SomeFunc_3` is implemented by calling `::Example::A::SomeFunc()`.
 Similarly there are functions for constructors and destructor too and they call `new` and `delete`.
 The second part of this file defines a function `__zz_cib_GetMethodTable`.
 The implementation of `__zz_cib_GetMethodTable` is to return a static table of methods.
-We will later see how this method table is used by the client side glue code to implement classes that client would use but I want to make a point here that CIB guarentees that the items in the table will not be shuffled around when CIB is run again. **That's the backbone of how CIB guarentees forward compatibility.** So, even when new methods are added to `class A` the new items in the method table will only get added at the end irrespective of where the new method is added in the class.
+We will later see how this method table is used by the client side glue code to implement classes that client would use but I want to make a point here that CIB guarentees that the items in the table will not be shuffled around when CIB is run again. **That's the backbone of how CIB guarentees ABI stability.** So, even when new methods are added to `class A` the new items in the method table will only get added at the end irrespective of where the new method is added in the class.
 So, older client of library that were compiled with older SDK will continue working with new library if no existing methods are removed.

 <a name="librarygatewayfunction"></a>